 JC: I would say that both have a natural a bias towards action.
 Where does that come from?
 Do you have and strategies to share with the readers?

-KA: As artists, we have learned to do it all—from conceptualizing projects to making the work to installing it to writing about it to documenting it to talking about it to organizing the events so people can see the work…and more.
+KA: As artists, we have learned to do it all—from conceptualizing projects to make the work to installing it to writing about it to documenting it to talking about it to organizing the events so people can see the work…and more.
 It’s part of the world we live in—we are makers.
-There is a natural shift of implementing this action in order to make it work for our clients.
+There is a natural shift in implementing this action in order to make it work for our clients.
 We make lists, lots of them, and the first thing we do is plan out our timelines from beginning to end.
 By starting with a shape (the timeline) we can then be creative and very productive within this space.

 JC: Could you share what you implemented during the course of our 8 sessions together?

 KA: The pitch that we crafted together is implemented every day!
-It is our mantra and how we stand out from other agencies, since it rings true to our beliefs as creative individuals.
+It is our mantra and how we stand out from other agencies since it rings true to our beliefs as creative individuals.
 By crafting that pitch we got to dive deep into our best skills and let those rise to the top.
 All of your marketing help has been invaluable as well, allowing us to set time aside weekly to get it done.

-JC: What are the 3 most significant improvements you’ve experienced in your business (new clients, results, income, productivity etc.) as a result of your positive action?
+JC: What are the 3 most significant improvements you’ve experienced in your business (new clients, results, income, productivity, etc.) as a result of your positive action?

 KA: Since working with you, Justine, we are much more confident and productive.
 We have gained new clients as a direct result of our clearly communicating how we can help them, and most importantly, work together.
 Thank you!

-Thank you Andrea and Sara for sharing your experiences and may your success (and client list) continue to soar!
+Thank you, Andrea and Sara, for sharing your experiences, and may your success (and client list) continue to soar!

 If you’re struggling to define what makes you unique, please join me at Harlem Garage on June 2nd for my 7 surefire strategies to getting more dream clients.
-You’ll leave with tools that you an implement right away!
+You’ll leave with tools that you can implement right away!